(CNN)Here's a look at the life of Raúl Castro, former President of Cuba.

 Education: Attended the University of Havana

 1953 - Attempts, along with his older brother Fidel Castro, to overthrow the dictatorship of Fulgencio Batista, after which both are sentenced to 15 years in prison.
 They are released less than two years later as part of an amnesty for political prisoners.
 Both go into exile in Mexico.

 January 1, 1959 - The Castros successfully overthrow the Batista government.

-January 1959 - Three weeks after taking power, Fidel Castro states that his brother is to be his successor, telling supporters: "Behind me are others more radical than I." It is not made legal until 1997.
+January 1959 - Three weeks after taking power, Fidel Castro states that his brother is to be his successor, telling supporters, "Behind me are others more radical than I."

-October 1959 - After Fidel Castro becomes the first communist leader in the Western Hemisphere, he appoints Raul Castro to several prominent roles in his government including defense minister.
+October 1959 - Fidel appoints Raul to several prominent roles in his government including defense minister.

-April 1961 - His troops defeat the CIA-led Bay of Pigs invasion.
+April 1961 - Castro's troops defeat the CIA-led Bay of Pigs invasion.

 1962 - Becomes deputy prime minister.

-1970s - Is deeply involved in the military conflicts in Angola and Ethiopia.
+1970s - Is involved in the military conflicts in Angola and Ethiopia.

 1972 - Appointed first deputy prime minister (later called vice president).

-1991 - Is very involved with saving Cuba from extreme financial crisis after the fall of the Soviet Union.
+1991 - Helps Cuba navigate a severe financial crisis after the fall of the Soviet Union.

-October 1997 - Cuba's Communist Party officially designates Raul Castro as Fidel Castro's successor should he die or be unable to perform his duties.
+October 1997 - Cuba's Communist Party officially designates Raul as Fidel's successor should he die or be unable to perform his duties.